willfurnass/sheffield_hpc/sharc/index.rst

 .. note::

-    The latest changes and installed software on our clusters can be found at the `HPC Changelog <http://changelog.hpc.shef.ac.uk/>`_ microsite.
+    The latest changes and newly installed software on our clusters can be found at the `HPC Changelog <http://changelog.hpc.shef.ac.uk/>`_ microsite.